 8) Play Games

 It’s easy, it’s cheap, and it’s fun.
 Dust off the Chutes and Ladders, Uno, Operation, or whichever game that would be the most age appropriate for your kiddo.
 Kids love to win, and it's fun to see their competitive side.
-You may want to even run to the store together and pick out a board or card game that you both have never played.
+You may want to even run to the store together and pick out a board or card game that you have never played.
 Not only will you be able to work together to figure out the rules, but you will also get a new game to add to your collection!
-This simple night-in will be the reminder that you don’t have to always go out in order to have a fun time and make memories.
+This simple night-in will be the reminder that you don’t have to always go out to have a fun time and make memories.

 9) Host a Movie Night